Skip to main content

 Error Handling

-Both direct method calls and event-based communication provide comprehensive error handling:
+Direct method calls and event-based communication provide comprehensive error handling:

-• Success responses contain the operation result data
+• Success responses contain the operation result data.

-• Error responses include detailed error information
+• Error responses include detailed error information.

-• Network or system errors are caught and can be handled appropriately
+• Network or system errors are caught and can be handled appropriately.

 Always implement proper error handling to ensure a robust user experience: